The Millionaire Next Door is a study on millionaires, teaching readers what are the habits and mindsets of actual millionaires.

 Average, Dull Lifestyle

-And indeed as other reviewers have pointed out, The Millionare Next Door lifestyle makes for a life of many sacrifices.
+And indeed as other reviewers have pointed out, The Millionaire Next Door lifestyle makes for a life of lots of sacrifices and little fun.

 You Won’t Necessarily Become Millionaire

-Just becaseu you will act like millionaire act doesn’t mean you’ll necessarily become one.
+Just because you learn how to act like millionaire acts, it doesn’t mean you’ll necessarily become one.

 I really loved how “The Millionaire Next Door” offers an overview of the psychology and personality profile of the millionaires.